briankintz/briankintz/cv.md

 ### 01.2022 - Present: TEQWERK GmbH

-*Senior Cloud Solutions Architect*
+*Senior Cloud & AI Solutions Architect*

-* Served as lead cloud architect for a global, enterprise-scale manufacturing analytics platform, guiding >10x platform growth and modernization/replatforming efforts while controlling costs and future sustainability and security aspects.
+* Served as lead cloud architect for a global, enterprise-scale manufacturing analytics platform, guiding >15x platform growth and modernization/replatforming efforts while controlling costs and future sustainability and security aspects.
+* Analyzed and roadmapped the evolution of a national non-profit's hybrid infrastructure landscape to empower individual development teams while recovering and structuring core platform-level operational responsibilities.
-* Designed and implemented the migration of a legacy SaaS infrastructure to a Kubernetes-based cloud native architecture, resulting in lower infrastructure costs, simplified maintenance effort and a reduction of new customer onboarding time from days to seconds.
+* Designed and implemented the migration of a legacy SaaS platform to a Kubernetes-based cloud native architecture, resulting in lower infrastructure costs, simplified maintenance and release cycle effort and a reduction of new customer onboarding time from days to seconds.
-* Led the web infrastructure migration of multiple global online ecommerce and financial properties to modern DNS and CDN solutions, reducing response times by up to 95% globally while increasing resilience and mitigating security risks.
+* Led the web infrastructure migration of multiple global online ecommerce and financial properties to modern distributed DNS and CDN solutions, reducing response times by up to 95% worldwide while increasing resilience and mitigating security multifaceted risks.
-* Guided 15+ medium to large scale customers through diverse cloud adoption and refinement projects
+* Guided 20+ medium to large scale customers through diverse cloud adoption and refinement projects

 ### 01.2025 - 08.2025: tappz GmbH